-(EXPIRED) Buy Marriott Points for 0.89 cents each (targeted?)
+Buy Marriott Points for as low as 0.83 cents each (targeted)

-Marriott is offering a 40% bonus on purchases of 2,000 or more points until March 31st.
-That means you can buy points for 0.89 cents per point.
 That’s more expensive than our Reasonable Redemption Value for Bonvoy points, but could be useful for topping off for a valuable redemption.
-Sometimes, people are targeted for an even higher bonus and it looks like this time some folk are targeted for a lower one.
+Some folks could be targeted for an even higher bonus, but some folk are also targeted for a lower one.

-Note that Marriott does these points sales fairly often and this is in the midrange of recent bonuses.
+Note that Marriott does these points sales fairly often and is also running a transfer bonus with Chase Ultimate Rewards.
 Don’t feel any need to jump on this unless you need the points within the next couple of months.

 a collage of a room with a couch and a table